kevinmatthes/contributing/CONTRIBUTING.md

 Sections shall be separated by 3 blank lines from neighbouring ones.
 This also concerns sections of different level but only in case that they actually contain a line of text.

+In case that a section does not contain any line of content but introduces a set of subsections, one blank line for separation is sufficient.

 ```
 # Section 1